vincent-margiotta/thumbr/README.md

 # Thumbr

-**Thumbr** is a terminal note browser that lets you thumb through a stack of plain-text cards.
-It walks a directory of note files (`.txt` by default; add `.md` or others via config), renders them as index cards in the terminal, and pulls the active card into an overlay for reading (content is shown as plain text—no rendering).
+**Thumbr** is a terminal card box emulator for plain-text notes.
+It walks a directory of note files (`.txt` by default; extensions are configurable), renders them as index cards in the terminal, and pulls the active card into an overlay for reading (content is shown as plain text—no rendering).

 ## Features
 - **TUI Interface:** Built with Bubble Tea for a responsive terminal experience.